 During my tenure, I worked with four chairmen of the Committee: Alan Burton of Simpsons, Jack Armstrong of Imperial Oil, Ralph Barford of GSW and Camco, and Don Campbell of Maclean Hunter.
-Each of these men, in their own way, acted as a sounding-board for the School's proposed undertakings and supported me strongly on my presentation of these ideas for Committee comment and advice.
-We owe a deep debt of gratitude to these gentlemen and their Committee colleagues for their time and effort in encouraging and supporting the School's further development.
+Each of these men, in their own way, acted as a sounding-board for the

-[&]quot;The School's focus is on developing students as general managers, not narro, functinal specialists."
+&quot;The School's focus is on developing students as general managers, not narro, functinal specialists."